-The South Dakota Department of Corrections now has the ability to track recidivism data by program/fiscal year.
+The South Dakota Department of Corrections has the capacity to track recidivism data by program/fiscal year.
 DOC can isolate its release-data by those inmates who completed their High School Equivalency at any point while incarcerated, and who then were released during a particular program year.

-Therefore, the relative rate of recidivism for criminal offenders [assisted under AEFLA] who earned a GED® credential while incarcerated in South Dakota, and who then were released at any point during PY2017-18, was 25.1%.
-This percentage includes HSE-completers who served an expired or suspended sentence, as well as those granted parole in PY2017.
+Therefore, the relative rate of recidivism for criminal offenders [assisted under AEFLA] who earned a GED® credential while incarcerated in South Dakota, and who then were released at any point during PY2018-19, was 27.6%.
+This percentage includes HSE-completers who served an expired or suspended sentence, as well as those granted parole in PY2018.